Raising happy children with autism

 Contact us to set up a consolation on the phone, or face to face (Israel).

-On our website, you will find recommendations for ASD parenting related products, that we reviewed and found worthy.
+On our website, you will find recommendations for ASD parenting-related products, that we reviewed and found worthy.
 Some links will be marked (sponsored) so you will know these are paying us a commission.

 We are also promoting our own products, which are based on tools and knowledge we accumulated in the years of raising our ASD kids.
-We aim to provide parents at the fresh start of figuring out ASD, tools
+We aim to provide parents with the fresh start of figuring out ASD, tools

 So hop on over to the shop section of our website and see if there are any products that answer your needs.

 We do not accept charity.
-If you would like to show your support, please share our posts to anyone you know that might find the information we are sharing interesting.
+If you would like to show your support, please share our posts with anyone you know that might find the information we are sharing interesting.
 Follow us on Facebook for extras.

 At the end of March 2021, my third child participated in a clinical trial at Sheba Medical Center in Israel.
 The clinical trial aims to find out the effect of a cord blood transfusion for autism or cerebral palsy.
 My son is diagnosed with autism spectrum disorder.
 I am hoping to see improvements in his […]

 In this post we will talk about seizure monitoring devices for epileptics.
 Is there a device that detects a seizure and alerts in real time?
 Which devices are suitable for adults and which for children?
 What is a pulse oximeter monitor, and how is it used?
 How does this type of monitor help epileptics?
 Do […]